SimonNRisk/speech-app/README.md

 ## Overview

-This project aims to develop a machine learning model using a Random Forest Classifier to differentiate between the words "three" and "tree" based on their pronunciation.
+This project aims to develop a machine learning model using ML to differentiate between the correctly and incorrectly pronounced words.
 The ultimate goal is to create a speech therapy app that helps children with speech disorders practice and improve their pronunciation skills independently, without requiring parental / speech therapist assistance.

 ## Project Components